senaps/ansible_training/README.md

 we have moved the username to the `resource` file specifing it with `ansible_username` and then have removed the `-u` directive from the cli. as the result, ansible will successfully ping both machines with their own username.

+we will run ansible with following command now:

+    ansible -i resources web -m ping